DhairyaS450/personal-website/SUPABASE_TROUBLESHOOTING.md

    - Make sure there are no trailing spaces or quotes in your environment variables
    - The URL should look like: `https://[project-ref].supabase.co`
-   - The anon key should start with "eyJ..."
+  - The publishable key should start with "eyJ..."

 4. **Network Issues**: If you're behind a firewall or proxy, it might be blocking connections to Supabase.